NShumway/LazyVid/README.md

 ## Testing the Packaged App

+### On macOS:
+1. Navigate to `dist/mac-arm64/` (or `dist/mac/` on Intel)
+2. Double-click `LazyVid.app` to launch
+3. If you get a security warning, go to System Preferences > Security & Privacy and click "Open Anyway"
+4. Click "Import Video" and select any MP4/MOV file
+5. Verify video plays in the preview player
+6. Click "Export Video" and choose a save location
+7. Verify export completes with progress indicator
+8. Verify exported file plays correctly

+### On Windows:
 1. Navigate to `dist/win-unpacked/`
 2. Run `LazyVid.exe`
 3. Click "Import Video" and select any MP4/MOV file